K-12 IDEA ‘97 | K-12 504 Plan | College 504 and ADA |

 The SMC Acquired Brain Injury (ABI) Program is designed for the adult who wants to pursue educational goals.
 SMC offers two types of educational opportunities for those with acquired brain injuries:

 - “For Credit” coursework with support services to complete a degree or certificate at SMC or transfer to another accredited higher education institution.
-Enrollment in the “for credit” includes a block of core courses, namely, Problem Solving for ABI Students, Orientation to Higher Education, Physical Education, Independent Living Skills, Adapted Computer Training, Search Skills, as well as mainstream academic or vocational courses.
-Support services include assessment of educational limitations and recommended academic adjustments, educational planning, classroom accommodations such as note takers, modification of testing, audiotaping, assistive listening devices, alternate media, priority registration.
+Enrollment in the “for credit” includes at least two core courses, such as ABI Strategies, Orientation to Higher Education, Physical Education, Academic Skill Building, Adapted Computer Training, as well as mainstream academic or vocational courses.
+Support services include review of educational limitations and recommended academic adjustments, educational planning, classroom accommodations such as note takers, modification of testing, audiotaping, assistive listening devices, alternate media, and priority registration.

 Who enrolls in the Acquired Brain Injury Program?